Section 6.9 – Football Knockout Competition – Boys and Girls

 Results must be forwarded by the winning school to the Convener or his nominee within one (1) day of match being completed.

 If a player is sent from the field of play, he/she is given an automatic one (1) match SUSPENSION.
 This suspension is to be served in the next knockout match in the same competition.
-The regional convener must be notified of such an incident by the school of the dismissed.
+The associational convener must be notified of such an incident by the school of the dismissed.

 (j) Clash of colours